mattlittleson/cardano-pi/_docs/raspberrypi/cputemp.md

 # Getting the CPU temp
 [Thanks to this Forum Post][forum]{:target="_blank"}

-a - Make a bash script
+a.
+Make a bash script
 {% highlight bash %}

 #!/bin/bash